-The Pocket Guide and its supporting materials1 provide all humanitarian practitioners with information on:
+The Pocket Guide and its supporting materials1 provide all development and humanitarian practitioners in Tanzania with information on:

-- How to support a survivor of gender-based violence (GBV) - Who discloses their experience of GBV to you - In a context where there is no GBV actor (including a GBV referral pathway or a GBV focal point) available.
+- How to support a survivor/victim of gender-based violence (GBV) or sexual exploitation and abuse (SEA) - Who discloses their experience of GBV or SEA to you - In a context where there is no specialized actor (including a referral pathways or focal points) available.

-The Pocket Guide uses global standards on providing basic support and information to survivors of GBV without doing further harm.
-We encourage adaptation of this resource to your local context with the support of a GBV specialist and in a manner that maintains a survivor-centered approach.
+The Pocket Guide uses global standards on providing basic support and information to survivors of GBV and SEA without doing further harm.
 While the Pocket Guide uses a Psychological First Aid (PFA) framework (Prepare, Look, Listen and Link), previous knowledge or training on PFA is not needed.
 Comprehensive PFA training is encouraged.